AKASH7707/Heart_Disease_Prediction/README.md

    - After running the Flask app, open a web browser and go to http://localhost:5000.
    - Enter the relevant input values.
-   - Click on the "Predict" button to view your estimated probability of admission.
+   - Click on the "Predict" button to find the person have heart disease or not and.

 ---